rositca-yancheva/friday-finance/dev-fullstack/README.md

 ### I have more questions about this challenge, where do I ask?

-Honestly, here you have all information you need.
-Just follow it with attention to all details and make decisions where you can't find instructions.
-After all, your capacity to make decisions is an important part of what is being evaluated.
+You should have all information you need laid out here.
+Be attentive to all details and make decisions where you can't find instructions.
+After all, your capacity to make and justify decisions is an important part of what is being evaluated!